Boby900/Calculator/README.md

 # Calculator
- Basic calculator for addition, sub, multiply, divide and finding the square root.
+ Basic calculator for addition, sub, multiply, divide and finding the square.